K-Grachev-2106756/VITA_pharmacy_scraper/README.md

 - - selenium
 - - json

 If you run the script, you will have a lot of such files!
-(But you will have to wait about 75 minutes, because of scrolling page script part)
+(But you will need to wait about 75 minutes, because of scrolling page script part)